-Previously, Will was the Principal of Hopewell Academies from August of 2007 to August 2018.
+Previously, Will started and was the Principal of Hopewell Academies from August of 2007 to August 2018.
 During his time as a high school Principal he identified a need for a new approach to Special Education Transportation.
 Will earned his Bachelor of Arts from Loras College in Special Education with an emphasis on Transition Services and Mild and Moderate Development Disabilities.
 He later earned a master’s degree from Purdue University in Curriculum and Instruction with a focus in Leadership Development and Special Populations.
 In addition, Will has an advanced degree in Educational Leadership from Lewis University.
 Will remains on staff at Purdue University in the Department of Career and Technical Education where he teaches classes in Leadership Development.

 Dr. Allison Blackburn

 Dr. Blackburn received her Master’s in Clinical Psychology from Eastern Kentucky University and her Ph.D. in Counseling Psychology from the University of Louisville.
 In addition to her clinical work, Dr. Blackburn has interests in accessibility and inclusion.
 She works with community partners to promote inclusive opportunities so that individuals with developmental disabilities and their families can fully participate within their own communities.

 Dr. Blackburn is a Licensed Psychologist, specializing in the assessment and treatment of children with developmental disorders.
 At the Kelly O’Leary Center for Autism Spectrum Disorders at Cincinnati Children’s Hospital, the 3# children’s hospital in the country, she serves families and their children through comprehensive behavioral interventions and diagnostic evaluations.